onx-protocol/onx/README.md

 By offering an open and transparent system of exchanges, the protocol hopes to enhance security, decentralization, and promote wider adoption of Nano technology through more familiar fiat-pegged currencies or already widely adopted digital assets.

-The objective of this living whitepaper is to address and solve the challanges of running an exchange protocol within specific jurisdictions and seed a movement of free open-source software platforms that operate ONX around the world, wherever they are needed.
-A reference ONX software platform which implements the protocol is included within this repository.

 ### Stage of development

 *Accepting Proposals*